Inflammatory myopathy: Inclusion-body myositis

 Despite its very similar clinical presentation to PM, IBM does not respond to the drugs that effectively treat PM, and there is no proven effective therapy for IBM.
 Alemtuzumab is being studied but as of May 2013 it had not demonstrated clinical effectiveness in IBM.
 Dysphagia (difficulty swallowing) may be improved by intravenous immunoglobulin, though more trials are needed.
 Non-fatiguing, systematic strength-building exercise has demonstrated benefit.
 Occupational and rehabilitation therapists can offer good advice on walking without falling and performing fine motor tasks, and can provide appropriate canes, braces and wheelchairs.
 Speech pathologists can provide advice on preventing choking episodes and reducing the anxiety of an immanent aspiration for both patients and carers.

 Epidemiology

 Every year between 2.18 and 7.7 people per million receive a diagnosis of PM or DM.
 Around 3.2 children per million per year are diagnosed with DM (termed juvenile dermatomyositis), with an average age of onset of seven years.
 Diagnosis of adult DM commonly occurs between 30 and 50 years of age.
 PM is an adult disease, usually emerging after the age of twenty.
 PM and DM are more common in females, more common in Caucasians, and least common in Asians.
 At any given time, about 35.5 people per million have IBM; it emerges after the age of 30 (usually after 50), and may be more common in males.

+Differential diagnoses

+Myositis (inflammation of the muscle) can be caused secondary to a number of primary diseases including: infection, muscle trauma, medications and toxins, inherited muscle diseases, and autoimmune disease such as lupus.
+Other autoimmune diseases can mimic the symptoms of IMM (muscle weakness and autoantibodies), including Lambert–Eaton myasthenic syndrome, myasthenia gravis, and the muscle form of sarcoidosis.

+Although idiopathic inflammatory myopathy (IIM) is a diagnosis of exclusion, it is often the initial misdiagnosis of several acquired non-inflammatory myopathies.
+This is due to a number of factors, including: